 The Art Of Mowing: Part 1

 At 4-EverGreen, we preach the importance of mowing on a daily basis.
-We know firsthand the many mistakes homeowners make across West Tennessee and parts of Missouri while mowing.
-Lawn Care is an awesome emotional experience that, if done properly, allows homeowners to fully enjoy a healthy, weed free lawn that feels like a carpet while spending time outside.
+We know firsthand the many mowing mistakes homeowners make across West Tennessee and parts of Missouri.
+Lawn Care is an awesome emotional experience that, if done properly, allows homeowners to fully enjoy a healthy, weed free lawn that makes them feel amazing.
+From walking across the thick, green, turf to just sitting back and looking in amazement, a properly maintained lawn is a gift that just keeps on giving.
 Whether you do your own lawn or hire a lawn care professional to provide weed control and fertilizer, the art of mowing plays a vital role in your lawn reaching its full potential.

 The #1 most common mowing mistake made by homeowners and even lawn mowing services that we encounter is MOWING YOUR LAWN TOO LOW.
 A great rule of thumb is to NEVER cut more than 1/3 of the grass blade on each mowing.
 By mowing your lawn too low, you put your lawn under immediate danger.